Leadwerks/Documentation/2dspace.md

 - <----------------------------- 0 -------------------------> +

-Often times we want to move from one number to another in a smooth motion.
+Often times we want to move from one number to another over time.
 Let's say we want to gradually change a value from 1 to 5.

 ### Constant Motion